pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Authenticity is the reduction of phoniness toward the zero point.
 > <br/>-- <cite>A. H. Maslow</cite>

-> The purpose of life is to discover your gift.
-The work of life is to develop
-> it.
-The meaning of life is to give your gift away.
-> <br/>-- <cite>David Viscott</cite>

 > Stupidity: You think you know everything, without questioning.
 Intelligence:
 > You question everything you think you know.